Foster Parenting... Is It Right for You? 5 Questions to Ask

 Foster parenting...is it right for you?
 Maybe your spouse or partner brought up the topic, or you've been thinking about it yourself.
 You can change many lives by bringing a foster child into your home, but there are some questions you need to ask yourself first.

-Parents have a lot to manage, from providing love and care to provide for their entire family financially.
+Parents have a lot to manage, from providing love and care to providing for their entire family financially.
 Understanding these foster parent responsibilities will help you prepare for the journey.

 Here are five crucial questions you must ask yourself before considering fostering.